-Configure a relational and tile cache data store with one of your federated GIS Server sites and set that site as the hosting server for your ArcGIS Enterprise portal to allow members to do the following:
+Configure a relational and tile cache data store with one of the federated GIS Server sites and set that site as the hosting server for your ArcGIS Enterprise portal to allow members to do the following:

 - Publish hosted layers.

-- Batch geocode addresses from a CSV file or table.
+- Batch geocode addresses from a .csv file or table.

-Configure a data store
+Configure data storage

-Use ArcGIS Data Store
+ArcGIS Data Store configuration

 Specify the hosting server

 If you added multiple GIS Server sites to your portal, only one can be designated as the hosting server.

 - Click Save.

-You can now publish hosted web layers.
+You can now publish hosted feature and scene layers.

 Items for each of the layers appear on the My Content tab of the content page in the portal.